-Prereq: "C" or higher in MATH 25 or MATH 26, or MATH 75; or acceptable math placement test score (A55 or higher).
+Prereq: "C" or higher in MATH 75X or MATH 82X; or acceptable math placement test score.

 Comments: Not recommended for science and engineering majors.
-Description: This course offers a non technical survey of mathematical concepts and techniques enjoying applications in the daily life of our society.
+Description: This course offers a non-technical survey of mathematical concepts and techniques enjoying applications in the daily life of our society.
 Topics chosen are from the areas of arithmetic, algebra, computers, geometry, logic, probability, and statistics.
 F, S